erikbra/grate-dotnet-template/README.md

 dotnet pack
 ```

-The resulting `.nupkg` in the `packages` folder contains a template that can be installed on client machines, and used for creating new projects
+The resulting `.nupkg` in the `package` folder contains a template that can be installed on client machines, and used for creating new projects
 of this type.
 This nupkg should be pushed to a nuget repo.